-It is our vision that children leave St Michael’s as passionate readers equipped with the core literacy and communication skills to enable them to fulfil their true potential.
+It is our vision that children leave St Michael’s as passionate readers and writers equipped with the core literacy and communication skills to enable them to fulfil their true potential.
 We want them to truly enjoy reading and writing for both pleasure and purpose.
 We are fully committed to providing an engaging curriculum which will build cultural capital, inspire our learners and unlock doors for their future.

 We highly value reading at St Michael’s and set aside a period every day where the whole school is devoted to this purpose.
 We aim to enthuse and engage children via a variety of high quality, diverse texts, personal reading recommendations and peer led promotions including our Reading Ambassador program.
 We encourage children to explore a broad range of genres and authors, including modern texts and classics.
 This will extend their repertoire and enable them to become more confident and accomplished readers.